aiidateam/aiida-core/docs/source/howto/data.rst

    :keywords: grouppath

 Groups in AiiDA are inherently "flat", in that groups may only contain nodes and not other groups.
-However, the `GroupPath` utility allows one to construct *virtual* group hierarchies based on delimited group labels.
+However, the :py:class:`~aiida.tools.groups.paths.GroupPath` utility allows one to construct *virtual* group hierarchies based on delimited group labels.

-`GroupPath` is designed to work in much the same way as python's `pathlib.Path`, whereby paths are denoted by forward slash characters '/' in group labels.
+:py:class:`~aiida.tools.groups.paths.GroupPath` is designed to work in much the same way as python's :py:class:`pathlib.Path`, whereby paths are denoted by forward slash characters '/' in group labels.
 For example say we have the groups:

 .. code-block:: console